litestar-org/litestar/docs/usage/17-exceptions.md

 }
 ```

-Starlite also offers several pre-configured **exception subclasses** with pre-set error codes that you can use:
+Starlite also offers several pre-configured **exception subclasses** with pre-set error codes that you can use, such as:

 - `ImproperlyConfiguredException`: status code 500.
 Used internally for configuration errors.
 - `ValidationException`: status code 400.
 This is the exception raised when validation or parsing fails.